Understanding Animal-Assisted Therapy

 • Animal-assisted therapy using a trained therapy animal is not the same as having an emotional support animal or a service dog.

-What are the Benefits of Animal-assisted Therapy?
+The Benefits of Animal-assisted Therapy

 AAT offers numerous benefits to clients and compliments traditional therapy.
-These benefits can be both medical and mental health focused.
+These benefits can be both medical and mental health-focused.

 Some of the many mental health benefits include:

-• Relaxation – the act of petting an animal has been shown to trigger an automatic relaxation response via the release of serotonin, prolactin and oxytocin.
+• Relaxation – the act of petting an animal has been shown to trigger an automatic relaxation response via the release of serotonin, prolactin, and oxytocin.

 • Decreased anxiety